 Also consider my "Book of Mormon Evidences" page.

 Mormon temples historically have included some elements that are also found in Free Masonry.
-Doesn't that indicate that Joseph Smith simply borrowed concepts from Masonry and other sources to make up the Mormon temple concept, in contrast to his claims of divine revelation as its source?
-Since the LDS Temple and the prophetic calling of Joseph Smith are key parts of the Latter-day Saint experience, it is a valid and important question to ask.
-Critics have argued that the Masonic links to the Temple show that Joseph was not an authentic prophet, and some Latter-day Saints have been unsettled by such claims.
-But I feel there are answers to these charges that need to be understood, and the process of exploring these issues can help us better appreciate the divine and ancient origins of the Temple.
+Doesn't that indicate that Joseph Smith simply borrowed concepts from Masonry and other sources to make up the Mormon temple concept?
+Since the LDS Temple and the prophetic calling of Joseph Smith are key parts of the LDS experience, it is a valid question.
+Critics have argued that the Masonic links show that Joseph was not a prophet, and some Latter-day Saints have been unsettled by such claims.
+There are answers to these charges, and the process of exploring these issues can help us better appreciate the divine origins of the Temple.

 Latter-day Saints are unusual among modern Christian religions in their emphasis on the temple.
 While temple worship was an important part of ancient Judaism (e.g., Psalms 27:4) and early Christianity (see Acts 2:46, Acts 5:42, Matt.
 21:12-14, Luke 24:53, Matt.
 23:21; Matt.
 21:12-13), it was also prophesied to be an important part of the Lord's work in the "last days" before the Second Coming of the Lord and afterwards in the great Millennium (see Isaiah 2:2-4, Rev. 7:15, Malachi 3:1-3, Ezek.
 37:26-27).
 Unfortunately, a proper understanding of the temple and its rites and practices was one of the first things lost during the general apostasy that occurred beginning shortly after the Apostolic era, though many vestiges remained.
 Such vestiges can be seen in ceremonies, architecture, and priestly robes of various religious orders through the centuries.